SWORDIntel/ARTIFACTOR/README.md

 ## Why Does This Exist?

 I built an **enterprise artifact management platform** so you could wrangle Claude’s files like a Fortune 500 because i JUST COULDNT be bothered to copy 1 by 1 and was like i gotta automate this.

 Then Claude learned the ancient spell: **“please zip the whole project.”**

-Result: this repo became a **museum piece**.
+Result: this repo became a **museum piece like the banana on a wall**.
 Enjoy the tour as much as i did making this shit(i didnt)

 ---